This is the first post in the ‘Mandala of Love’ book blog series.

 by William Blake (1757 − 1827) – part of a preface to his epic poem: Milton (written and illustrated between 1804 and 1810)

-William Blake was a dissenting voice in a world that was in the throes of early capitalism, industrialisation, colonialism, scientific materialism, the privatisation of the commons, and the horrors of the Atlantic Slave Trade.
+William Blake was a dissenting voice in a world that was in the throes of early capitalism – industrialisation, colonialism, scientific materialism, the privatisation of the commons, and the horrors of the Atlantic Slave Trade.
 He despaired of Christianity’s failure to provide a voice for spiritual truth and social justice in that world.
 His poems are a call to a humanitarian vision rooted in a spiritual view of man.
 The ‘Jerusalem’ of this particular poem is a symbolic city – the symbol of a just and sustainable society in Blake’s imaginal world.

 Blake’s Mental Fight – Ethical, Psychological and Cultural

 The Mental Fight is an intellectual and cultural one – and a psychological and spiritual one – the themes of this book.
-On one level the Mental Fight is the ‘meme war’ that, it seems, we are all called to engage in, in the modern world – a ‘post-truth’ world where the hard fought political victories of previous centuries are being eroded by a culture of corporate lobbying, political advertising, public relations, global media organisations, and the dishonest use of social media.
+On one level the Mental Fight is the ‘meme war’ that, it seems, we are all called to engage with in the modern world – a ‘post-truth’ world where the hard fought political victories of previous centuries are being eroded by a culture of corporate lobbying, political advertising, public relations, global media organisations, and the dishonest use of social media.
 The true purpose of psychological understanding is human connection the healing of the soul, but throughout the world it is used as a tool of propaganda and manipulation.

 On a deeper level the Mental Fight is the act of spiritual choice.
 It is the personal will in the service of the great Divine Self, which is our own true nature; the mysterious cosmic unity in which we ultimately find our rest.
 The choice to act, through self-inquiry and meditation and other spiritual practices, to achieve our own alignment with what is ultimately good and true, is the ultimate self-assertion against the forces of evil.
 History has shown us very clearly that the failure of good men and women to engage in the inner process that Blake characterised as the Mental Fight, inevitably leads us to war.